pehtoorismies/downtown65-app/README.md

 ### DynamoDB

 Single table design is used.
-Needs some documentation.
+Documentation pending...